-The NFI-ODCE Equal Weight return for Q1 2017 was 1.6%, the lowest since 2010.
-The pullback in total return over the last year can be almost entirely attributed to a slowdown in appreciation, which dropped from a peak of 2.7% in Q2 2015 to 0.7% in Q1 2017.
-Appreciation return is expected to be moderate in the near term.
+The NFI-ODCE Equal Weight return for Q2 2017 was 1.5%, the lowest quarter since 2010.
+The continuing decline in total return can be almost entirely attributed to a slowdown in appreciation, which has dropped from a peak of 2.7% in Q2 2015 to 0.6% in Q2 2017.
+Appreciation return is expected to be moderate in the near term due to the stabilization of cap rates.